vmware/versatile-data-kit/CONTRIBUTING.md

 - Make commits in logical units.
 - Use clear commit titles and commit descriptions.
 - Push your changes to the topic branch in your fork.
-- Create a pull request from commit.
+- Create a pull request from the commit.

 We follow the GitHub workflow.
 See [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) for more information.

 **Note**: Use forks only for examples and documentation contributions.
-  Currently we accept contribution from forks only for examples and documentation changes until PR 854 is fixed.
+  Currently, we accept contributions from forks only for examples and documentation changes until PR [854](https://github.com/vmware/versatile-data-kit/issues/854) is fixed.
 Until then, please request write privileges and create a branch in the main repository.

 # Coding Standard
 See [Versatile Data Kit Coding Standard](https://github.com/vmware/versatile-data-kit/wiki/Coding-Standard).

 # Next Steps
 Ready to contribute?
-Take a look at the [open issues list](https://github.com/vmware/versatile-data-kit/issues) or create an issue for a suggested change.
+Look at the [open issues list](https://github.com/vmware/versatile-data-kit/issues) or create an issue for a suggested change.

 # Contact us
 You can reach out to us using any of the following: